What is the Best Wood for Countertops?

 8. Hickory

 Because of its density, however, hickory can be a pain to work with.
 It can dull or chip new blades and ruin hand tools.
-So like wenge, you’ll need professional help to turn a slab of hickory lumber into a beautiful brand new countertop.
+So, like Wenge, you’ll need professional help to turn a slab of hickory lumber into a beautiful brand-new countertop.

 9. Tigerwood